Registration instructions for new international Master's degree students - academic year 2018-2019

-These instructions concern international first-year master's degree students.
+These instructions are intended for first-year international master's degree students.

 Academic year and registration as being present

-The service hours in the summertime (June-July) are Mon - Fri 10 - 14.
-From 1 August onwards, the service hours are Mon - Fri 10 - 15.
+The office hours in the summertime (June-July) are Mon - Fri 10 - 14.
+From 1 August onwards, the office hours are Mon - Fri 10 - 15.

 Joensuu Campus: Student and Learning Services